jvitku/designer/basicea/README.md

 TODO
 ---------

-* Add mutation support for binary vectors
+* Parallel processing of arbitrary (<popSize) models
-* Implement and use interface Encoding
+* Implement and use the interface Encoding

 Chagelog
 ---------------------

+* After mutation, the resulting values of genes are set into the interval [min,max]  (realVectorGenome)